jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 In programming, an object represents an item with properties (characteristics) and methods (actions).
 For example, a car object might have properties like Color, Model, and FuelLevel, and methods like Drive(), HonkHorn(), and Refuel()

+Get-Content: Retrieves (gets) the content of a file and displays it in the console.